JCSmillie/MOSBasic/README.md

 The above example is just dealing with lost devices, but mosbasic can do more.
 See the wiki.

+## Prerequisites
+ASOF 9/25/25 Machine where MOSBasic will be installed must have zsh, bash, perl, jq, and python3 available.

 ## Configuration
  To get started you need to use the _RUNME1st_CONFIGSCRIPT.sh_ to setup.  _RUNME1st_CONFIGSCRIPT.sh_ command will prompt you through the setup process of: